Saturday, December 25, 2021

 the Flood came and went,

-and huge fists of Stone from voids.
+and huge fists of Stone from the void.

 and yet the ants, just as now,